EvalBeno/RTR-105/works/3lw_derivative/readme.md

 0.900000        0.386399        -0.973848       -0.960875       0.454404        0.454026
 0.950000        0.338355        -0.946300       -0.928573       0.646579        0.646040
 ```
+*The program asks you for a, b, and delta this: begining of the interval or x, ending or last x value, and the length of steps that program makes*

 *This project was made as part of computer studies class in Riga Techincal University*